 What constitutes “good” science?

-What would be your advice for young researchers who are interested in researching security implications of climate change?
+What would be your advice for a young researcher, who contemplates specializing in climate economics?

-The interview was carried out by Jun.
-Prof. Dr. Mike S. Schaefer, head of the working group “Media Constructions” at the Cluster of Excellence CliSAP, and Prof. Dr. Hans von Storch, head of the Institute of Coastal Research at the Helmholtz-Zentrum Geesthacht.
+The interview was carried out by Prof. Dr. Hans von Storch, head of the Institute of Coastal Research at the Helmholtz-Zentrum Geesthacht and Jun.
+Prof. Dr. Mike S. Schaefer, head of the working group “Media Constructions” at the Cluster of Excellence CliSAP.